Hazey-PG/hd-stopdespawning/README.md

 # hd-stopdespawning

-HD Scripts - Disable Vehicle DE spawn
+PG Scripts - Disable Vehicle DE spawn
 With this script, we have worked the vehicle DE spawn system and added the ability to disable vehicles DE spawning.

-If you need ANY help contact HD Scripts.
+If you need ANY help contact PG Scripts.
 Link : https://discord.gg/tUC4QTwwr4